 Instead of dissipating hydraulic energy the IHT transforms hydraulic energy.
 In case a lower pressure is needed then delivered by the pump, the transformer takes care of this without dissipating energy.
 The transformer absorbs the necessary hydraulic power and delivers this power at the required pressure and flow, similar to an electric transformer that transforms voltage and current.

 The transformer offers the option to recuperate energy to the common pressure rail.
 For example when a forklift truck lowers a load, this energy represented by the load can be converted to the pressure rail, and stored in a hydraulic accumulator.
+Refer to our Hydrid page for more details on the drive system.

 The transformer combines the functions of pump and a motor in one design.
 Therefore the transformer port plate has three ports instead of two.
 One is connected to the high pressure line.
 This kidney delivers the power when a load requires flow with a certain pressure.
 A second kidney is connected to the load.
 The third is connected to the low pressure line.